Ron-Ldn/nodalize/docs/time_series.md

 # Working with time series

-It is possible to specify a dependency to a time series using the WindowDependency class.
+It is possible to specify a dependency to a time series using the *WindowDependency* class.
 The integer parameters represent the offsets from the current date, to get the start and end date.

+When computing recursively (*Coordinator.run_recursively*), *WindowDependency* will ignore temporal dependencies.
+Let's take the example below, where *EquityPriceAverage* calculated on date T will depend on a year of data from *EquityPrice*.
+An update of *EquityPrice* for date T will only update *EquityPriceAverage* for date T (instead of updating a year forward).

 ## Example: using plain Pandas